-What is the purpose of a searching algorithm?
+What is the primary purpose of identifying patterns in data?

 - Merge sort